321 ribs is a BBQ lover’s tried and true technique for achieving that fall-off-the-bone perfection.

 Can You Smoke Ribs Too Long?

-You can smoke your ribs too long and they’ll become either mushy or burnt.
+You can smoke your ribs too long, and they’ll become either mushy or burnt.
+We recommend only cooking your ribs until they reach the desired temperature.

 Read More >> Ribs on the Grill (5 Easy Steps)